-The routine also marks the last known values before and ahead of the found gap.
-A gap can therefore consist of more than one year, and the duration of the gap is recorded.
 The method was able to programmatically reveal 518 events of discontinuity from nearly two million rows of emission data.
 The method does not disclose the reason for the missing value.
 Many or most of these might have been valid gaps due to e.g. stoppages at the plant.
-As the inventory process is subject to annual changes in practically all of its parameters and is prone to technical and human errors, this analysis suggests extremely high level of consistency and accuracy in data management.
+This analysis suggests a high level of consistency and accuracy in data.